eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 We added what's called the logit link function to turn the output of $$X_i^T \beta$$ into a value between 0 and 1.
 You can verify yourself that this guarantees that $$\mu_i$$ will be between 0 and 1.

-In fact, you may have come across this model before, this is what **logistic regression** is.
+In fact, you may have come across this model before, this is simply **logistic regression**.
 Let's take a step back for a second, logistic regression is just a generalized linear model with the logit link function.

 In fact, every single GLM has a link function.
-Wait a second, didn't we say that linear regression is a GLM, shouldn't it have a link function?
+Wait a second, didn't we say that linear regression is a GLM?
+Shouldn't it have a link function?
 Let's go back to the notation for linear regression.

 $$Y_i \sim N(\mu_i, \sigma^2)$$

 $$\mu_i = X_i^T \beta $$

-There is a link function in there, it's called the identity link function because it doesn't change $$\mu_i$$.
-Remember, we don't need to change $$\mu_i$$ because the supported domain for the mean are all real numbers.
+There is a link function in there, it's just slightly hidden.
+It's called the identity link function because it doesn't change $$\mu_i$$ at all.
+Remember, we don't need to change $$\mu_i$$ because the supported domain of the normal distribution is all real numbers.

-Every single
+Every single GLM has a link function associated with it, and usually there is a standard link function for each distribution.
+For example, if we were doing a Poisson GLM we would use the log link which is just the natural logarithm.
+We use the log link because it guarantees us that $$\mu_i$$ is positive, which is needed for a Poisson distribution.

+We can see this simply when we solve for $$\mu_i$$:

+$$ln(\mu_i) = X_i^T \beta$$

+That implies that:

+$$\mu_i = e^{X_i^T \beta}$$

+Which means that $$\mu_i$$ must be positive.

+## Finally an example

+If your head is spinning with all this math, don't worry we are about to apply our knowledge on a real world data set.

 So what can we do?
 Let's check back to the distributions we can use with GLM, the exponential family.
 The Bernoulli distribution seems like a perfect candidate because it takes a value of 1 or 0 with a certain probability.
 Let's try to write out our GLM mathematically using the notation we used at the end of section 2.